 An opportunity for enthusiasts to both appreciate and participate, FreshGrass is a family-friendly festival, brimming with bright talent on four stages, and also in our galleries, brick-lined courtyards, and grassy field, produced in partnership by MASS MoCA, the FreshGrass Foundation, and No Depression.

-The FreshGrass Award celebrates new talent, with cast prizes to the contest winners.
-Finalists in the band, banjo, fiddle, and — new this year — the No Depression singer-songwriter categories perform for a panel of industry professionals on Saturday and Sunday of the festival, with winners announced on Sunday afternoon.
+The FreshGrass Award celebrates new talent, with cash prizes to the contest winners.
+Finalists in the band, banjo, fiddle, and the No Depression singer-songwriter categories perform for a panel of industry professionals on Saturday and Sunday of the festival, with winners announced on Sunday afternoon.
 Open to all festival-goers, the contest showcases the future of bluegrass and roots music when the bands play original and traditional tunes.
-With prizes totaling $25,000, grand prize winners receive a performance spot at next year’s festival, recording sessions at Compass Records, and hand-crafted instruments from festival sponsors.
-Submissions are open from March 1 to May 31.
+With prizes totaling $25,000, grand prize winners receive a performance spot at next year’s festival, recording sessions at Compass Records, and handcrafted instruments from festival sponsors.
+Submissions are now open.

 FreshGround is a tent-camping field within easy walking distance (.7 miles; 12 minutes) of the festival, convenient to downtown merchants, bars, and restaurants.
 A shuttle bus runs continuously to the festival from the campsite.

 Camp Aggie for RV and tent camping is located 4 miles down the road from the festival.
 Shuttle buses run to the festival every 20-30 minutes.

 Stay tuned to freshgrass.com for the latest news—the music never stops at FreshGrass!